dhall-lang/dhall-lang/standard/multiline.md

 ## Indentation

-Multi-line literals provide support for automatically stripping leading spaces from each line.
+Multi-line literals provide support for automatically stripping shared leading spaces from each line after the opening single quotes (including the line before the closing single quotes).
 For example, this expression:

     ''
       foo
       bar
       ''

 ... is the same as this expression: